 Any code which uses the shared memory extension should first check to see that the server provides the extension.
 You could always be running over the net, or in some other environment where the extension will not work.
-To perform this check, call either
+To perform this check, call either or

 '''

-Status XShmQueryExtension (display)
+Status XShmQueryExtension(display);

-Display display

-or

-Status XShmQueryVersion (display, major, minor, pixmaps)

-Display display;

-int major, minor;

-Bool pixmaps

 '''

+'''

+Status XShmQueryVersion(display, major, minor, pixmaps);

+'''

 Where "display" is, of course, the display on which you are running.
 If the shared memory extension may be used, the return value from either function will be True; otherwise your program should operate using conventional Xlib calls.
-When the extension is available, XShmQueryVersion also returns "major" and "minor" which are the version numbers of the extension implementation, and "pixmaps" which is True iff shared memory pixmaps are supported.
+When the extension is available, \fCXShmQueryVersion\fP also returns "major" and "minor" which are the version numbers of the extension implementation, and "pixmaps" which is True iff shared memory pixmaps are supported.

-4. USE OF SHARED MEMORY XIMAGES
+Chapter 4.
+USE OF SHARED MEMORY XIMAGES